How to reduce cart abandonment

 • Slow-loading pages: While not all shoppers may be in a hurry when shopping online, we can all agree that no one wants to wait on a slow-loading page.

-• Lack of consumer trust: Shoppers are hesitant to share their credit card details and personal information on a site they don't trust.
+• Lack of consumer trust: Shoppers hesitate to share their credit card details and personal information on a site they don't trust.
 If you fail to convince your customers that you will protect their data and identity, they’ll most likely abandon your ecommerce site without making the purchase.
 17% of consumers cite this factor as a cause for abandonment.

 1. Consumer trust and confidence

-Shoppers want to know whether your site is safe and whether their data is safe with you.
-Lose customer confidence, and you might lose your sale.
 Increase conversions by maintaining your customer’s trust and confidence throughout the checkout process.
 Find out what security information is important to customers and whether they can easily find it.

 Ask shoppers: